Chisme: Heterogeneity-Aware Gossip Learning: Introduction

-In this paper, we introduce \textit{Chisme} (Collaborative Heterogeneity-aware Intelligence via Similarity-based Model Exchange), a novel fully decentralized distributed deep learning protocol that facilitates collaborative training between clients of models differentiated for their underlying data distributions. \textit{Chisme} builds on the standard model exchange in GL, in which clients transmit their updated model parameters and data size or experience metric to connected neighbors, while ensuring data never leaves a device. \textit{Chisme} enriches GL by deriving a \textit{data affinity} heuristic from calculating cosine similarity between received model parameters and its own local model parameters, then leveraging that heuristic to inform the influence of received models when merging into the local model.
-The result is that incoming models are aggregated or merged at each client with weight coefficients based on the inferred data affinity -- i.e., the consonance of their data distributions -- to produce models that are optimally aggregated or merged for the local data distribution while maintaining baseline collaboration.
-Our work makes the following contributions: \begin{enumerate} \item Leveraging cosine similarity calculated from received model exchanges as a heuristic to infer the data affinity between clients' data distributions and the application of that heuristic as influence in model aggregation. \item \textit{Chisme} – novel decentralized and differentiated learning approach utilizes the heuristic in merging received models for better personalized model training in challenging environments while maintaining a base level of collaboration, all while using the existing exchange mechanisms in vanilla GL, while having resource utilization that remains consistent even as the network size increases. \item Evaluation of \textit{Chisme} against contemporary and related approaches across multiple application and network scenarios, demonstrating its effectiveness in achieving lower losses, higher convergences, and less performance disparity between clients. \end{enumerate}
+In this paper, we introduce \textit{Chisme} (Collaborative Heterogeneity-aware Intelligence via Similarity-based Model Exchange), a novel fully decentralized gossip learning (GL) approach that facilitates collaborative training between clients of models tailored towards their underlying data distributions.
+Our work contributes the following -- (1) we derive a \textit{data affinity} heuristic by leveraging the cosine similarity between local model progressions and asynchronously received model parameters; (2) we extend standard gossip learning by leveraging that inferred affinity to inform the influence of received model parameters as they are merged into the local model; and (3) we evaluate \textit{Chisme} against related approaches across multiple application and network scenarios, demonstrating its effectiveness in achieving better accuracy, lower loss, faster convergence, and less performance disparity between clients.

-The remainder of this paper is organized as follows.
-In Section ~\ref{sec:bg-related}, we discuss related work including distributed and differentiated deep learning.
-Section~\ref{sec:chisme} introduces the building blocks and components of \textit{Chisme} and details its methods.
-Section~\ref{sec:results} presents our experiments and discusses our results as we compare \textit{Chisme} to its state-of-the-art counterparts.
-Finally, Section ~\ref{sec:conclusion} concludes the paper and provides some directions for future work.